Maximinus Daza

+Galerius Valerius Maximinus, born as Daza (Μαξιμίνος; 20 November c.
+270 – c.
+July 313), was Roman emperor from 310 to 313.
+In 305 his uncle Galerius admitted him to the Tetrarchy with the rank of caesar, a controversial appointment which helped start the civil wars of the Tetrarchy in the following year.
+Maximinus Daza claimed the title of augustus in 310, sharing and often contesting power with Licinius.
+A committed pagan, he engaged in one of the last persecutions of Christians, and was the last person to hold the title of Pharaoh of Egypt.
+In 313 Maximinus Daza openly turned against Licinius and was routed at the Battle of Tzirallum.
+He died during the subsequent retreat, shortly after publishing an edict of tolerance restoring the Christians' freedoms.

 Name

-The emperor Maximinus was originally called Maximinus Daza, a common name in Illyria, where he was born.
-The form "Daia" given by the Christian pamphleteer Lactantius, an important source on the emperor's life, is considered a misspelling and deprecated.
-He acquired the name Maximinus Daza at the request of his maternal uncle, Galerius, and his full name as emperor was Galerius Valerius Maximinus.
-Modern scholarship often refers to him as Maximinus Daza, though this particular form is not attested by epigraphic or literary evidence.
+The emperor Maximinus was originally called "Daza", an ancient name with various unknown high distinction meanings in Illyria, where he was born.
+The form "Daia" given by the Christian writer Lactantius, an important source on the emperor's life, is considered a misspelling.
+He acquired the name "Maximinus" at the request of his maternal uncle, Galerius (a Roman emperor of Dacian origin).
+Modern scholarship often refers to him as "Maximinus Daza", though this particular form is not attested by epigraphic or literary evidence.

 Early career

-He was born in the Roman Illyria region to the sister of emperor Galerius near their family lands around Felix Romuliana, in Dacia Ripensis, a rural area then also in the former Danubian region of Moesia, now modern Eastern Serbia.
-He rose to high distinction after joining the Roman Army.
+He was born in the Roman Illyria region to the sister of emperor Galerius near their family lands around Felix Romuliana, in Roman Dacia, a rural area then also in the former Danubian region of Moesia, now modern Eastern Serbia.
+He later rose to high distinction after joining the Roman Army.

-In 305, his maternal uncle Galerius became the eastern Augustus and adopted Maximinus, raising him to the rank of Caesar (that is, the junior eastern ruler), and granting him the government of Syria and Egypt.
+In 305, his maternal uncle Galerius became the eastern Augustus and adopted Maximinus as a son and heir, raising him to the rank of Caesar (that is, the junior eastern ruler), and granting him the government of Syria and Egypt.

 Civil war

-In 308, after the elevation of Licinius to Augustus, Maximinus and Constantine I were declared filii Augustorum ("sons of the Augusti"), but Maximinus probably started styling himself as Augustus during a campaign against the Sassanids in 310.
+In 308, after the elevation of Licinius to Augustus, Maximinus and Constantine I were declared filii Augustorum ("sons of the Augusti"), but Maximinus probably started styling himself as Augustus with support of his troops during a campaign against the Sassanids in 310.
 On the death of Galerius in 311, Maximinus divided the Eastern Empire between Licinius and himself.
 When Licinius and Constantine I began to make common cause, Maximinus entered into a secret alliance with the usurper Maxentius, who controlled Italy.
 He came to an open rupture with Licinius in 313; he summoned an army of 70,000 men but sustained a crushing defeat at the Battle of Tzirallum in the neighbourhood of Heraclea Perinthus on 30 April.
 He fled, first to Nicomedia and afterwards to Tarsus, where he died the following August.